The Terminal: Production

-Some have noted that the film appears to be inspired by the story of Mehran Karimi Nasseri, also known as Sir Alfred, an Iranian refugee who lived in Terminal One of the Charles de Gaulle airport, Paris from 1988 when his refugee papers were stolen until 2006 when he was hospitalized for unspecified ailments.
-In September 2003, The New York Times noted that Spielberg bought the rights to Nasseri's life story as the basis for the film; and in September 2004 The Guardian noted Nasseri received thousands of dollars from the filmmakers.
-However, none of the studio's publicity materials mention Nasseri's story as an inspiration for the film.
+The idea for the film may have originated from the story of Mehran Karimi Nasseri, also known as Sir Alfred, an Iranian refugee who lived in Terminal One of the Charles de Gaulle Airport, Paris from 1988 until 2006.
+In September 2003, The New York Times noted that Steven Spielberg bought the rights to Nasseri's life story as the basis for the film; and in September 2004 The Guardian noted Nasseri received thousands of dollars from the filmmakers.
+However, none of the studio's publicity materials mention Nasseri's story as an inspiration for the film, and the storyline bears no resemblance to Nasseri's experiences.
 The 1993 French film Lost in Transit was already based on the same story.
-In deciding to make the film, Steven Spielberg stated that after directing Catch Me If You Can, "I wanted to do another movie that could make us laugh and cry and feel good about the world....
+In deciding to make the film, Spielberg stated that after directing Catch Me If You Can, "I wanted to do another movie that could make us laugh and cry and feel good about the world. ...
 This is a time when we need to smile more and Hollywood movies are supposed to do that for people in difficult times."

-Spielberg traveled around the world to find an actual airport that would let him film for the length of the production, but could not find one.
+Spielberg traveled around the world to find an actual airport that would let him film for the length of the production but could not find one.
 The Terminal set was built in a massive hangar at the LA/Palmdale Regional Airport.
-The hangar, part of the U.S. Air Force Plant 42 complex was used to build the Rockwell International B-1B bomber.
+The hangar, part of the U.S. Air Force Plant 42 complex, was used to build the Rockwell International B-1B bomber.
 The set was built to full earthquake construction codes and was based on Düsseldorf Airport.
 The shape of both the actual terminal and the set viewed sideways is a cross-section of an aircraft wing.
-Because of this design, the film was one of the first to use the Spidercam for film production.
+Because of this design, the film was one of the first to use the Spidercam.
 The camera, most often used for televised sports, allowed Spielberg the ability to create sweeping shots across the set.
 The design of the set for The Terminal, as noted by Roger Ebert in his reviews and attested by Spielberg himself in a feature by Empire magazine, was greatly inspired by Jacques Tati's classic film PlayTime.

-Tom Hanks based his characterization of Viktor Navorski on his father-in-law Allan Wilson, a Bulgarian immigrant, who according to Hanks can speak "Russian, Turkish, Polish, Greek, little bit of Italian, little bit of French", in addition to his native Bulgarian.
+Tom Hanks based his characterization of Viktor Navorski on his father-in-law Allan Wilson, a Bulgarian immigrant who speaks "Russian, Turkish, Polish, Greek, little bit of Italian, little bit of French", in addition to his native Bulgarian.
 Hanks also had some help from a Bulgarian translator.